dimitri-edel/organizer-api/README.md

 }
 </code>

+**NOTE!
+Use form-data if you want to upload an image file in the request**

 Fields:
 The **nullable fields** must have an **empty string** if you want them to be blank.
 The **required fields**, which are title, due_date, category, priority and status, must be supplied in the request.